-We have been asked frequently the effectiveness of oral form of GS-441524 by cat parents who do not wish to perform daily injections of GS-441524 on their cats.
-Generally, we don't recommend using oral form of GS-441524 because one simple reason...
+We have been asked frequently about the effectiveness of oral GS pill by cat's owners who do not wish to perform daily injections on their cats.
+Generally, we don't recommend using oral form of GS-441524 during the early phase of treatment for one simple reason...
 ABSORPTION.

 When used after the conclusion of the treatment as a periodic immunity booster to avoid relapse.

-Published by: curefip.com
+Published by: Curefip.com